pasientskyhosting/secure-mac-guide/README.md

 ```

 ## Restart
-To make changes take affect, please restart the GPG agent:
+To make changes take affect, please restart the GPG agent `in a new terminal where GPG_TTY and SSH_AUTH_SOCK is set`:

 ```
 gpg-connect-agent killagent /bye